-As of August 1, 2008, the MTS Library houses 72,148 books, 15,388 bound periodical volumes, 1,252 microforms, and 1,350 audio/visual items, and numerous MTS Doctor of Ministry projects and Master of Arts (Religion) theses.
-The library actively subscribes to 382 periodicals.
-The collection directly supports the curriculum of Memphis Theological Seminary by providing a strong teaching and research collection in all major areas of theological studies and additional holdings in related areas
+As of August 2, 2010, the MTS Library houses 70,000 books, 15,780 bound periodical volumes, 280 microforms, and 1,330 audio/visual items, and numerous MTS D.Min. projects and Master of Arts (Religion) (M.A.R.) theses.
+The library actively subscribes to 370 periodicals.
+The collection directly supports the curriculum of Memphis Theological Seminary by providing a strong teaching and research collection in all major areas of theological studies and additional holdings in related areas.